ecrc/ExaGeoStatCPP/README.md

 6. [R](https://cran.r-project.org/bin/windows/base/) (only if you plan on using the R functionality)

 ### C++ source code installation
-To install the `ExaGeoStat` project locally, run the following commands in your terminal:
+To install the `ExaGeoStatCPP` project locally (C++ version), run the following commands in your terminal:

 1. Clone the project from the remote gitHub repository into your local machine using the following command
    ```bash